doomemacs/modules-contrib/README.md

    declaration dictates precedence (from highest to lowest).
 The first matching module will be used.

-3. Run `doom sync` to ensure your changes take effect.
+3. Run `$ doom sync` to ensure your changes take effect.

 # Update